Learn something new every day

-In males and females, terminal hair grows both under the arms and around the genitals.
+In males and females, this hair grows both under the arms and around the genitals.
 Since androgen hormones are present in much higher levels in males, terminal hair also develops in many other areas: the chest, abdomen, back, feet, arms and inner thighs.
 After puberty, females retain much of their vellus hair, though hormonal imbalances such as those that occur during pregnancy may cause the temporary growth of terminal hair on certain parts of the body.
 After hormone levels return to normal, vellus hair generally redevelops.

-Despite resemblance to scalp hair, the body regularly sheds terminal hair and replaces it with new follicles.
+Despite resemblance to scalp hair, the body regularly sheds this hair and replaces it with new follicles.
 The average lifespan for one of these hairs is three to six months, the latter applying mainly to underarm and genital hair.
 This feature is the reason why, for instance, the hair under an adult male's arms never appears to grow past a certain length.
 The hairs shed at different times, guaranteeing that the hairs' purpose, to help insulate the body and more efficiently dissipate heat, is never compromised.
 Even if a male experiences male pattern baldness in early or middle adulthood, his terminal hair will remain in place even into late adulthood.